 - When present (at bottom-right of the Track Control Panel, adjacent to the Track Collapse button), indicates that this track is part of a Sync-Locked Track Group.

 The vertical scale displays amplitude when showing the waveform, or frequency when showing the spectrum or pitch.
-The amplitude scale shown is the default linear scale, with 1.0 being the maximum value of positive signals and -1.0 the maximum of negative signals.
+The amplitude scale shown to left is the default linear scale, with 1.0 being the maximum value of positive signals and -1.0 the maximum of negative signals.
 If the display is changed to Waveform dB in the Audio Track Dropdown Menu, the scale shows dB values for positive signals only, ranging from maximum 0 dB to the minimum dB level set in Interface Preferences, or as varied using the mouse wheel (see below).

 When the mouse pointer is over the scale it changes to a magnify icon .

 - Left-click in the Vertical Scale for any Waveform or Spectrogram view to zoom in.
 The range displayed on the scale will be centered at the value you clicked at.
 Left-click and drag a region up or down then release to zoom into that region.
 You can press Esc to cancel the zoom operation if you commence a drag by mistake.

-- Hold Shift and right-click to zoom out as far as possible in one step to 1.0 to -1.0 linear (maximum 0 dB) or when in Spectrogram view, to a range of 0 Hz to the maximum for the sample rate (so 0 Hz to 22050 Hz for 44100 Hz rate).
+- Hold Shift and right-click to zoom out in one step to 1.0 to -1.0 linear (maximum 0 dB) or when in Spectrogram view, to a range of 0 Hz to the maximum for the sample rate (so 0 Hz to 22050 Hz for 44100 Hz rate).

-- Rotating the mouse wheel will scroll up and down the waveform at the same zoom level, so that the high and low frequencies move up or down using the same visible width of frequencies.
+- Hold Shift and rotate the mouse wheel to scroll up and down at the same zoom level, using the same visible range of amplitude or frequency.